opennorth-archive/patinermontreal.ca/README.md

 ## Season Start & End

-To end the season and display the sign-up page, run:

-    heroku config:add MAINTENANCE=on

-To turn off the sign-up page at the beginning of a season, run:

-    heroku config:remove MAINTENANCE

 To reset the Heroku database at the beginning of a season, run:

     heroku pg:reset DATABASE_NAME